AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 #### Updating approval state in Noir

-We have cases where we need need a non-wallet contract to approve an action to be executed by another contract.
+We have cases where we need a non-wallet contract to approve an action to be executed by another contract.
 One of the cases could be when making more complex defi where funds are passed along.
 When doing so, we need the intermediate contracts to support approving of actions on their behalf.

-To support this, is must implement the `is_valid_public` function as seen in the snippet below.
+To support this, we must implement the `is_valid_public` function as seen in the snippet below.

 #include_code authwit_uniswap_get /yarn-project/noir-contracts/src/contracts/uniswap_contract/src/main.nr rust

-And it also need a way to update those storage values.
+It also needs a way to update those storage values.
 Since we want the updates to be trustless, we can compute the action based on the function inputs, and then have the contract compute the key at which it must add a `true` to approve the action.

 An example of this would be our Uniswap example which performs a cross chain swap on L1.
 In here, we both do private and public auth witnesses.
 Where the public is set by the uniswap L2 contract itself.
 In the below snippet, you can see that we compute the action hash, and then update an `approved_action` mapping with the hash as key and `true` as value.
-When we then call the `token_bridge` to execute afterwards it reads this value, burn the tokens and consume the authentication.
+When we then call the `token_bridge` to execute afterwards, it reads this value, burns the tokens, and consumes the authentication.

 #include_code authwit_uniswap_set /yarn-project/noir-contracts/src/contracts/uniswap_contract/src/main.nr rust

-Outlining more of the `swap` flow below, shows how a slightly simplified diagram will look for contracts that are not wallets but also need to support authentication witnesses.
+Outlining more of the `swap` flow: this simplified diagram shows how it will look for contracts that are not wallets but also need to support authentication witnesses.

 ```mermaid
 sequenceDiagram